-- Ensuring that pupils are called by their preferred names, which may be different to their legal names, taking into account the correct spelling, structure and pronunciation. - Ensuring, as far as possible, that our governing board and staff reflect the full diversity of our local community. - Providing an environment where prejudiced assumptions, attitudes and behaviours are continually challenged. - Instilling in pupils an awareness of prejudice, giving them confidence that it can, and must, be eradicated. - Providing a variety of educational and residential visits that expose pupils to a wide range of cultural experiences. - Ensuring equal access to opportunities, such as extra-curricular activities and the curriculum. - Taking care in the use of language and the choice of resources, so that teaching and non-teaching staff avoid reinforcing stereotypical views of society. - Valuing the cultural experiences and contributions of all pupils, regardless of any protected characteristic that they may have. - Communicating our policy to parents to gain their understanding, agreement and support for its provisions. - Discussing equality issues as an agenda item for the school council. - Promoting equality of opportunity within the wider society. - Ensuring admission arrangements will not unfairly disadvantage a pupil from a particular social or racial group, or with SEND.
+- Ensuring that students are called by their preferred names, which may be different to their legal names, taking into account the correct spelling, structure and pronunciation. - Ensuring, as far as possible, that our governing board and staff reflect the full diversity of our local community. - Providing an environment where prejudiced assumptions, attitudes and behaviours are continually challenged. - Instilling in students an awareness of prejudice, giving them confidence that it can, and must, be eradicated. - Providing a variety of educational and residential visits that expose students to a wide range of cultural experiences.

+- Ensuring equal access to opportunities, such as extra-curricular activities and the curriculum. - Taking care in the use of language and the choice of resources, so that teaching and non-teaching staff avoid reinforcing stereotypical views of society. - Valuing the cultural experiences and contributions of all students, regardless of any protected characteristic that they may have. - Communicating our policy to parents to gain their understanding, agreement and support for its provisions. - Discussing equality issues as an agenda item for the school council. - Promoting equality of opportunity within the wider society. - Ensuring admission arrangements will not unfairly disadvantage a student from a particular social or racial group, or with SEND.

-15. Supporting pupils with medical conditions
+Supporting students with medical conditions

-We will ensure that any medical conditions related to a pupil with a protected characteristic is fully supported.
+We will ensure that any medical conditions related to a student with a protected characteristic is fully supported.

-16. Pupils that have left school
+Students that have left school

-Our responsibility not to discriminate, harass or victimise does not end when a pupil has left school.
-It will continue to apply with regards to subsequent actions related to our previous relationship with the pupil, such as the provision of references.
+Our responsibility not to discriminate, harass or victimise does not end when a student has left school.
+It will continue to apply with regards to subsequent actions related to our previous relationship with the student, such as the provision of references.

-17. The Public Sector Equality Duty
+The Public Sector Equality Duty